Past CPD Event

 Overview

-This training day provides participants with the opportunity to focus on organisationally-informed CAT.
-Two skill areas form the structure of the day.
-The first will explore the development of organisational CAT skills to enhance supervisory practice, specifically through the use of stories and metaphors.
-The second area will use CAT theory to analyse the necessary conditions and actions for CAT-informed organisational change.
-This will cover an analysis of
+This training day provided participants with the opportunity to focus on organisationally-informed CAT.
+Two skill areas formed the structure of the day.
+The first explored the development of organisational CAT skills to enhance supervisory practice, specifically through the use of stories and metaphors.
+The second area used CAT theory to analyse the necessary conditions and actions for CAT-informed organisational change.
+This covered an analysis of

 - facilitating and limiting factors